-This April, join Prison Fellowship and over 100 organizational partners in unlocking brighter futures for 65 million Americans living in the shadow of a criminal record.
+This April, join Prison Fellowship® and over 275 organizational partners in unlocking brighter futures for approximately 70 million Americans living in the shadow of a criminal record.
 Join us for a special, community-wide prayer walk celebrating the dignity and potential of people with a criminal history.

 The family-friendly event is free and open to the public.
-Free food and t-shirts will be provided on a limited basis.
+Free T-shirts will be provided on a limited basis.
 Wear white to show support for second chances!

 DC Dream Center